 The Multi Source Inventory (MSI) app by ConnectPOS, with the feature of sending email alerts when your inventory reaches the low stock quantity, will be an effective tool for your business if you want to get ahead of the situation.

-By utilizing the above strategies to decrease low stock circumstance and maintain a strategic distance from stock-outs, you’ll pick up a much better understanding of how much you wish to stock.
+By utilizing the above strategies to decrease low stock circumstances and maintain a strategic distance from stock-outs, you’ll pick up a much better understanding of how much you wish to stock.
 Now, contact us to get more information about tips to get ahead of low stock!